JupiterOne/graph-cycognito/docs/jupiterone.md

-# {{provider}} Integration with JupiterOne
+# CyCognito Integration with JupiterOne

-## {{provider}} + JupiterOne Integration Benefits
+## CyCognito + JupiterOne Integration Benefits

-TODO: Iterate the benefits of ingesting data from the provider into JupiterOne.
-Consider the following examples:

-- Visualize {{provider}} services, teams, and users in the JupiterOne graph.
+- Visualize CyCognito ip, domain, certificate, web app, ip range assets and CyCognito issues in the JupiterOne graph.
-- Map {{provider}} users to employees in your JupiterOne account.
-- Monitor changes to {{provider}} users using JupiterOne alerts.
+- Monitor changes to CyCognito assets and issues using JupiterOne alerts.

 ## How it Works

-TODO: Iterate significant activities the integration enables.
-Consider the following examples:

-- JupiterOne periodically fetches services, teams, and users from {{provider}}
-  to update the graph.
+- JupiterOne periodically fetches assets and issues from CyCognito to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage